CGP Grey: Podcasts

 In January 2014, Grey launched the podcast Hello Internet along with co-host Brady Haran, another educational YouTuber and online content creator.
 The podcast peaked as the No. 1 iTunes podcast in United Kingdom, United States, Germany, Canada, and Australia in February 2014.
 The Guardian included the podcast among its 50 best of 2016, naming episode 66 ("A Classic Episode") its episode of the year.
-The paper described the podcast as having "in-depth debates and banter that is actually amusing."
+The paper described the podcast as having: "in-depth debates and banter that is actually amusing."
 Grey reported a podcast listenership of approximately "a quarter million" downloads per episode as of September 2015.

 The podcast features discussions pertaining to their lives as professional content creators for YouTube, as well as their interests and annoyances.
 Typical topics include technology etiquette; movie and TV show reviews; plane accidents; vexillology; futurology; and the differences between Grey's and Haran's personalities and lifestyles.
 Their opinions and comments on feedback usually starts the next episode of the podcast.
 As a result of their conversations, Haran has been noted for reappropriating the term "freebooting", among other words, to refer to the unauthorized re-hosting of online media.
 The podcast has been on hiatus since May 2020.

 On 3 June 2015, Grey launched his second podcast, Cortex, with co-host Myke Hurley of Relay FM.
-Following 10 years of Cortex, CGP Grey announced an indefinite break from Cortex, with the podcast switching to an interview format.
+Following ten years of Cortex, CGP Grey announced a break from Cortex, with the podcast temporarily switching to an interview format.